 A gilt is a UK Government liability in sterling, issued by HM Treasury and listed on the London Stock Exchange.
 The term “gilt” or “gilt-edged security” is a reference to the primary characteristic of gilts as an investment: their security.
 This is a reflection of the fact that the British Government has never failed to make interest or principal payments on gilts as they fall due.
 An explanation of terms relating to gilts appears in the glossary.

-The gilt market is essentially comprised of two different types of securities - conventional gilts and index-linked gilts – which between them account for around 99% of gilts in issue.
+The gilt market is comprised of two different types of securities - conventional gilts and index-linked gilts.
 An explanation of the different types of gilt appears below.
 Data are available showing how the breakdown of the gilt market by type of gilt has changed over time.

-Conventional gilts are the simplest form of government bond and constitute the largest share of liabilities in the Government's portfolio.
+Conventional gilts are the simplest form of government bond and constitute around 75% of the gilt portfolio.
 A conventional gilt is a liability of the Government which guarantees to pay the holder of the gilt a fixed cash payment (coupon) every six months until the maturity date, at which point the holder receives the final coupon payment and the return of the principal.
 The prices of conventional gilts are quoted in terms of £100 nominal.
 However, they can be traded in units as small as a penny.

 Conventional gilts also have a specific maturity date.
-In the case of 4% Treasury Gilt 2016 the principal will be repaid to investors on 7 September 2016.
+In the case of 1½% Treasury Gilt 2047 the principal will be repaid to investors on 22 July 2047.
 In recent years the Government has concentrated issuance of conventional gilts around the 5-, 10- and 30-year maturity areas, but in May 2005 the DMO issued a new 50-year maturity conventional gilt.
+In June 2013, following market consultation the DMO issued a new 55 year maturity conventional gilt.

-Index-linked gilts (IGs) form the largest part of the gilt portfolio after conventional gilts.
+Index-linked gilts (IGs) form around 25% of the gilt portfolio.
 The UK was one of the earliest developed economies to issue index-linked bonds for institutional investors, with the first issue being in 1981.
 As with conventional gilts the coupon on an index-linked gilt reflects borrowing rates available at the time of first issue.
 However, as index-linked coupons reflect the real borrowing rate for the Government rather than the nominal borrowing rate there is a much smaller variation in real yields over time.

 Index-linked gilts differ from conventional gilts in that the semi-annual coupon payments and the principal are adjusted in line with the UK Retail Prices Index (RPI).
 This means that both the coupons and the principal paid on redemption of these gilts are adjusted to take account of accrued inflation since the gilt was first issued.
 For index-linked gilts whose first issue date is before July 2002, the Bank of England performs the function of calculating and publishing the uplifted coupons on each index-linked gilt following the release of the RPI figure which is relevant to it, while for index-linked gilts first issued from July 2002 onwards the DMO performs this function.
 The DMO has produced a detailed paper with examples which sets out the method for calculating cash flows on index-linked gilts.